Destination

 Some example use cases:

-- Kubernetes cluster: Kratix will scheduled documents (Kubernetes manifests) to the Destination, and then a GitOps tool running on the Kubernetes cluster, such as Flux or ArgoCD with pull down the documents and deploy them.
+- Kubernetes cluster: Kratix will schedule documents (Kubernetes manifests) to the Destination, and then a GitOps tool running on the Kubernetes cluster, such as Flux or ArgoCD, will pull down the documents and deploy them.
 See our GitOps Agent documentation for more information.

-- Terraform: There are many toolings that exist to trigger a
+- Terraform: There are many tools that can trigger a

-when a new Terraform file is committed to a Git repository.
-For example Terraform Enterprise has built in support for GitOps workflows. - Ansible, where an Ansible Tower can be configured to reconcile from a Git repository.
+terraform applywhen a new Terraform file is committed to a Git repository.
+For example, Terraform Enterprise has built-in support for GitOps workflows. - Ansible, where an Ansible Tower can be configured to reconcile from a Git repository.

 Below is the full Spec for the Destination CRD: